 How do Mast Cells work against pathogens?
 (Immunity)

-The binding of IgE activates the LYN tyrosine kinase in the cells, which phosphorylates the tyrosine in the binding site to activate the motifs.
-The LYN also activates Syk tyrosine kinase, which phosphorylates signaling proteins like LAT1 and LAT2.
-This signaling cascade leads to the activation of downstream pathways, leading to the release of the granules.
+- Upon binding, the Fc receptors activate the LYN tyrosine kinase within the mast cells.
+LYN phosphorylates the tyrosine in the binding site, leading to the activation of specific motifs.
+Additionally, LYN activates Syk tyrosine kinase, which phosphorylates signaling proteins like LAT1 and LAT2.

-Phosphorylated PLCγ hydrolyzes phosphatidylinositol-4,5-biphosphate to form inositol-1,4,5-triphosphate (IP3) and diacylglycerol (DAG).
-The IP3 and DAG act as second messengers, causing the mobilization of calcium from the endoplasmic reticulum.
-The release of calcium from the ER causing the translocation of NFκB to the nucleus of the cell.
-This results in the production of various cytokines such as IL-6, TNFα, and IL-13, which then regulate the degranulation of mast cells.
+- Phosphorylated PLCγ is then involved in the hydrolysis of phosphatidylinositol-4,5-biphosphate, resulting in the formation of inositol-1,4,5-triphosphate (IP3) and diacylglycerol (DAG).
+IP3 and DAG act as second messengers, triggering the mobilization of calcium from the endoplasmic reticulum.
+This release of calcium from the ER leads to the translocation of NFκB to the nucleus of the cell.

 Eosinophils vs Mast cells